MMASD: A Multimodal Dataset for Autism Intervention Analysis

 \subsubsection{2D skeleton:}

 The OpenPose method \cite{cao2019openpose} is used to extract 2D skeletons from our dataset of human action videos.
-OpenPose is a powerful tool for body, face, and hand analysis, developed by Carnegie Mellon University, and is based on deep learning techniques.
+OpenPose is a powerful tool for body, face, and hand analysis, developed by Carnegie Mellon University, and is based on Convolutional Neural Networks (CNNs).
 It is a real-time multi-person key-point detection library that can accurately detect the key points of a human body, including joints and body parts, from an image or video feed.
 Initially, it predicts confidence maps for every body part and subsequently associates them with distinct individuals via Part Affinity Fields.
 The library is open-source and written in C++ with a Python API, which makes it easy to use and integrate into various computer vision applications.